Charles V, Holy Roman Emperor: Division of the Habsburgs

 He concluded the speech by mentioning his voyages: ten to the Low Countries, nine to Germany, seven to Spain, seven to Italy, four to France, two to England, and two to North Africa.
 His last public words were, "My life has been one long journey."

-With no fanfare, in 1556 he finalised his abdications.
+With no fanfare, in 1556, he finalised his abdications.
 On 16 January 1556, he gave Spain and the Spanish Empire in the Americas to Philip.
 On 27 August 1556, he abdicated as Holy Roman Emperor in favour of his brother Ferdinand, elected King of the Romans in 1531.
-The succession was recognized by the prince-electors assembled at Frankfurt only in 1558, and by the Pope only in 1559.
+The succession was recognised by the prince-electors assembled at Frankfurt only in 1558, and by the Pope only in 1559.
 The Imperial abdication also marked the beginning of Ferdinand's legal and suo jure rule in the Austrian possessions, that he governed in Charles's name since 1521–1522, and were territorially linked with his rule over Hungary and Bohemia since 1526.

 According to scholars, Charles decided to abdicate for a variety of reasons: the religious division of Germany sanctioned in 1555; the state of Spanish finances, bankrupted with inflation by the time his reign ended; the revival of Italian Wars with attacks from Henry II of France; the never-ending advance of the Ottomans in the Mediterranean and central Europe; and his declining health, in particular attacks of gout such as the one that forced him to postpone an attempt to recapture the city of Metz where he was later defeated.